 - Dedicated email to tease out an exclusive benefit (reduced costs for events or services) shows it is for members or non-members via creative or messaging elements.

 There are many ways to show your audience that membership means something.
-The goal is to do it in such a way that will create curiosity in those non-members to take it one step further.
+The goal is to do it in such a way that when email campaigns hit the inbox, they create curiosity in those non-members to take it one step further.

 Don’t treat everyone the same, yet do just enough to create the desire to be a part of something different.